Written by Rehmat Kaur, a grade 9 student.

 When the Coronavirus first became a threat, Bolsonaro dismissed it as “a little cold” and stated that Brazilians were resilient enough to fight it.
 As public health officials attempted to put strict quarantine measures in place, Bolsonaro actively scorned them and participated in protests against lockdown in Brazil.
 In April, Brazilian Health Minister Luiz Henrique Mandetta was fired by Bolsonaro for disagreeing with him over the necessity for social distancing.
 Nelson Teich replaced Mandetta, only to leave a few weeks later due to the same reason.
 Several other government officials have publicly spoken out against the President’s disregard for his people’s safety.
 According to Bolsonaro, he could not shut down the Brazilian economy for the sake of what he considered a minor threat.
 He even went to the extent of blocking ventilators from entering the country.
 Even now, with the number of cases soaring, Bolsonaro wishes for things in Brazil to return to normal and wants football training to be resumed in the country.

-The consequences of Jair Bolsonaro’s attitude are reflected in the present situation in Brazil.
+The Results or effects of Jair Bolsonaro’s attitude are reflected in the present situation in Brazil.
 It is the second most affected country, after the US and has near 30,000 reported deaths.
 Citizens are protesting and ‘Fora Bolsonaro’, which translates to ‘Go away Bolsonaro’, is becoming an increasingly popular slogan and hashtag on the internet.
 Bolsonaro has already attracted attention in the past for his racist and extreme views, but his response to the Coronavirus pandemic may mean the end of his presidency in Brazil.

 Brazil’s Gross Domestic Product (Gross Domestic Product) has dropped by 1.5% in this quarter of the year.
 People are predicting an economic breakdown in Brazil.
 The country was already facing high unemployment rates and a struggling economy after a severe economic crisis in 2014.
 Although there was slight economic growth after Bolsonaro’s presidency, Brazil’s economic situation was delicate even before the pandemic.
 Now thousands of people are left impoverished and unable to do their job.
 Bolsonaro still doesn’t grasp the urgency of the situation and while his citizens are distracted by the ongoing crisis, he is encouraging further deforestation of the Amazon Rainforest.
 Although he is prioritizing the economy to his people’s safety, his policies seem to benefit neither.